RevealBi/Documentation/docs/web/getting-started-spring-boot-jersey.md

 ![](images/getting-started-spring-boot-jersey-project.jpg)

-2 - Select the Spring Boot version **2.7.6**.
+2 - Select the Spring Boot version **3.3.2**.

 ![](images/getting-started-spring-boot-jersey-version.jpg)

 :::caution
-Version 3.0.0 is currently not supported
+Version 2.x is not supported since Reveal 1.7.x
 :::

 3 - Select **Java**  as the language.